 Wondering whether you can deduct the interest you pay on money you borrow to buy land and construct a building?
 The answer depends on what you use the building for—your home, or a business purpose such as an apartment building.

 The home mortgage deduction is one of the most popular deductions.
-It permits you to deduct the interest on up to $1 million you borrow to buy or build a new main home and/or second non-rental home so long as the loan is secured by the home.
+It permits you to deduct the interest on up to $750,000 you borrow to buy or build a new main home and/or second non-rental home so long as the loan is secured by the home (the limit is $1 million for homes purchased before 2018).
 This is an itemized personal deduction you take on IRS Schedule A.

 Ordinarily, you have to live in the home to qualify for the home mortgage interest deduction.
 Obviously, you can't live in a home while it's being built.
 Fortunately, the tax law gives you a break here.
 So long as the home becomes your main home or second home on the day it's ready for occupancy, you can deduct all the interest you paid on the construction loan within 24 months before the home was completed.

 If you borrow money to construct business property, such as an apartment building, you don't qualify for the home mortgage interest deduction.
 However, you may deduct as a business expense the interest you pay on the loan both before and after the construction period.
 But you may not deduct the interest you pay during the construction period.
 Instead, this cost must be added to the basis of your property and depreciated over 27.5 years (the depreciation period for residential rental property).
 (I.R.C. § 263A(f)(1).)

 The construction period for real property begins when physical construction starts.
 Physical construction includes:

 The construction period ends when all production activities reasonably expected to be done are completed and the property is placed in service—that is, made available for rent.